 During the 1970s, Denmark was hit by two international oil crises.
 It was for this reason, among others, that the Danish Parliament adopted an act that would introduce natural gas into Denmark in 1979.
 In the wake of that decision, Naturgas Fyn emerged as one of the five regional gas companies in Denmark, and in 1981 we began to build the gas network in Funen.

-In 2015, we establish our first biogas plant
+In 2015, we established our first biogas plant

-Nature Energy established its first biogas plant in Holsted back in 2015, and we are now among the world's largest producers of biogas with 12 plants in Denmark.
-We also operate one plant in France.
+Nature Energy established its first biogas plant in Holsted back in 2015, and we are now among the world's largest producers of biogas with 13 plants in Denmark.
+We also own and operate one plant in the Netherlands.
 More plants will follow.

 The Funen municipalities decided to sell Nature Energy to a group of private investors at the end of 2017.
 Among these were the Danish pension fund Sampension.